pyccel/pyccel/tutorial/quickstart.md

 By default Pyccel also compiles the C code into a Python C extension module named `mod.<TAG>.so`, which is placed in the same directory as `mod.py`.
 To achieve this Pyccel generates the additional files `mod_wrapper.c` (which interacts directly with the CPython API) and `setup_mod.py` (which defines the build procedure for the extension module), as well as a `build` directory.

-If the command `import mod` is now given to the Python interpreter, this will import the Python C extention module `mod.<TAG>.so` instead of the pure Python module `mod.py`.
+If the command `import mod` is now given to the Python interpreter, this will import the Python C extension module `mod.<TAG>.so` instead of the pure Python module `mod.py`.

 These are the contents of the current directory:
 ```bash